flyleeee/hugo-page/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am an incoming Ph.D. student in the [Computer Science Department at Rutgers University](https://www.cs.rutgers.edu/).
 I received my Bachelor's degree at Huazhong University of Science and Technology in 2024.

 I was under the guidance of Prof. [Kun He](https://scholar.google.com/citations?user=YTQnGJsAAAAJ) @ HUST, Prof. [Hao Wang](http://www.wanghao.in/) @ Rutgers and Prof. [Huan Zhang](https://www.huan-zhang.com/) @ UIUC.

 Here is my [CV](https://yibinwang.netlify.app/uploads/resume.pdf).

-My research interests focus on **LLMs and RL**, particularly in the areas of generalization, calibration and efficient training.
+My research interests focus on LLM thinking, Bayesian LLMs and Trustworthy AI.

 > From such a gentle thing, from such a fountain of all delight, my every pain is born. <br> —— Michelangelo